top of page

 As allotment gardeners, we were all well aware of the dwindling numbers of pollinators on our plots, especially butterflies and bees, and were saddened by the lack of birds and their song.
 We became alarmed at the way nature is currently struggling in the face of pollution and climate change.
 Numbers of most species are falling drastically and species are becoming extinct at an alarming rate.
 We wanted to help in arresting the decline.
 Over the years we have created a wide range of habitats with the aim of supporting the widest possible range of ‘creatures’ and plants.

 To get some measure of whether we are achieving our aims, we record the number of species we see on the site itself.
-In 2023 we recorded 224 tree and plant species, up from 134 in 2016 (our first full year).
+In our first full year, 2016, we recorded 134 tree and plant species; by 2024 this had increased to 216 species.
+You can see our full records of plant and animals on our Species Records page.

 We carry out a number of timed insect counts but mostly we simply record what see at each visit.
 We can identify plants, birds, butterflies and bumblebees, and some other insects but identifying most insects requires more specialist knowledge than we have.

 We also want the site to look beautiful for people to visit and watch nature.
 We have made paths around the site, built and maintained countless steps and installed benches to sit on.
+We aim to involve the local community, in particular children.
 We try to inform people about nature through our conversations, emails and reports and encourage them to play their part in supporting it.

 06. The Scrapes.JPG

-* The team who have been with the site since its inception: Liz Yeats, Sally Griffin, Jim Grozier, Rachel Cohen, Simon Wrigley and Dave Witts; and 2 more recent stalwarts - Grecia Garcia and Rossano Barone
+We have a small team who manage and work on the site, and collate species records.
+Five members have been with the team since its inception: Liz Yeats, Sally Griffin, Jim Grozier, Rachel Cohen, and Dave Witts.
+Three people have joined us since 2022 - Grecia Garcia, Rossano Barone and Tony Coombs.

 * Huw Morgan of Sussex Wildlife Trust for his advice, invaluable support and his Hit Squad of volunteers who join us for a work session or two each year; and Laurie Jackson, SWT ecologist, for advice on managing the site.